 When I think about the comments on my high school report cards, it was clear what profession I was suited for.
 “Nikki is a good student, but grades would be better if she spent less time socializing with peers”.
-I was listening and (admittedly) talking, but, with my friends, we were maneuvering our way through the trials and tribulations of teenage-hood, Listening, reflecting, seeking to understand and helping others has always come naturally.
+I was listening and (admittedly) talking, but, with my friends, we were maneuvering our way through the trials and tribulations of teenage-hood.
+Listening, reflecting, seeking to understand, and helping others has always come naturally.
 When I began my education in the Social Service Program at the age of 18, I knew I was where I belong.

-26 years later, I still know I am where I am meant to be.
+31 years later, I am still exactly where I am meant to be.

-My journey has lead me to certification in Choice Theory Counselling (1995), Bachelor of Social Work (2002), Masters of Social Work (2007), and various other certifications, including Critical Incident Stress Debriefing (1993), STEP-WISE interviewing (2002), SAFE Assessment (2005), foster-parent training (2011), trauma-informed practice training (2015).
+My journey has lead me to certification in Choice Theory Counselling Certification, (1995), Bachelor of Social Work (2002), Masters of Social Work (2007), and various other certifications, including Critical Incident Stress Debriefing (1993), STEP-WISE interviewing (2002), SAFE Assessment (2005), EMDR Therapy Certification, (2000), EMDR Therapy Training, (Addiction, Dissociation, Grief, OCD).

 As the Coordinator of RCMP Victim Services in Mackenzie, BC, (1993-1999), the courageous survivors of crime and trauma taught me about endurance and strength in the face of powerlessness and loss.
 Child protection social work in Prince George, BC (2002-2005) showed how resilient children are while proving how oppression, marginalization and unhealed trauma are barriers to families providing the best for their loved ones.
 Adoption social work (2002-present) solidified my understanding of the power of choice, love, and tenacity in adversity.
 As a college educator (2009-2017) I was inspired by the intrinsic motivation that call people to the profession.
-My work as a clinical counsellor at an in-patient, residential treatment center for addiction (2017-present) teaches me how connection, vulnerability and openness result in self-compassion, freedom from shame and changed behavior.
+My work as a clinical counsellor at an in-patient, residential treatment center for addiction (2017-2019) taught me how connection, vulnerability and openness result in self-compassion, freedom from shame and changed behavior.